jonmossman/MTG-Decks/README.md

 mtg-decks import "Messy Deck" "Kudo, King Among Bears" --cards $'2 sol rng\n1 arcane signet' mtg-decks value "Tidus, Yuna's Guardian" --currency gbp
 ```

+## GitHub Pages viewer (plain text, dark theme)
+The repository includes a minimal Pages-friendly frontend so you can browse decks and inventory without leaving plain text.
+The
+HTML lives at the repository root:

+- `index.html`: links to decks, inventory, README, the functional spec, and valuation report.
+- `decks.html`: lists deck files and fetches their raw markdown.
+- `inventory.html`: loads `inventory.md` and adds search/sort/filter controls over the table.

+CI automatically publishes these assets to GitHub Pages on every push to `main` (e.g., after a merge).
+The workflow:

+- Installs the package and runs `pytest`, recording both console output and a JUnit XML file as a downloadable artifact.
+- Copies the dark-themed HTML along with markdown assets (`README.md`, `inventory.md`, `FUNCTIONAL_SPEC.md`, `valuation-report.md`) and deck files into a `public/` folder for publishing.
+- Deploys the `public/` artifact to GitHub Pages once tests pass.

+To publish on GitHub Pages:

+1. Push the repository to GitHub and open **Settings → Pages → Build and deployment**.
+Choose **Source: GitHub Actions** so the `pages.yml` workflow can deploy for you.
+2. Merge to `main` or run the workflow manually; it will test, package, and deploy to Pages automatically.
+3. Keep the provided `.nojekyll` file so raw `.md` assets are served to the browser.
+4. Update the hard-coded deck list in `decks.html` to match your files by adjusting the `file` paths (e.g., `decks/<slug>.md`).
+5. Commit `inventory.md` so `inventory.html` can parse the table and populate the filters.

+Everything uses a black background, white text, and monospace fonts to stay readable as plain text.
+You can preview locally with
+`python -m http.server` from the repo root and opening `http://localhost:8000/index.html` in a browser.
 Typical `list` and `show` output:
 ```
 Tidus, Yuna's Guardian (W, U, B, R, G) :: Commander: Tidus, Yuna's Guardian